SSyl/google-nest-telegram-sync/README.md

+> [!WARNING]
+> I abandoned trying to use the official SDM as it does not support video downloading and it only detects humans and motions.
+Package delivery, vehicles, animals all don't get detected.

 # Google Nest Camera → Telegram Sync

 Automatically receive real-time video clips from your Google Nest cameras in a Telegram channel whenever motion, people, packages, or other events are detected.